 - Dual level light switching required.
 Foot candle levels to be per code – refer to Division 26

-- Mounted projector (ceiling or wall) – Specification and projector by WSU CaTS, mount is to be provided by contractor.
+- Mounted projector (ceiling or wall) – Specifications and projector by WSU CaTS.

-- Location of projector and screen(s) to be determined to maximize line of sight. (front of room or corners of the room) Screens must not cover significant portions of whiteboard space.
+- Location of projector and screen(s) to be determined to maximize line of sight. (front of room or corners of the room) Screens must not cover whiteboard space.

 - Monitors/Smart Boards/Video Conference equipment will be project specific as approved by WSU FPD & WSU CaTS.

-- The whiteboard space in the classroom and the front of the classroom is to be maximized.
-Locating on minimum one additional side wall is encouraged as appropriate to maximize coverage in overall design with projection locations.
-(Basis of comparison Model: Claridge LCS Porcelain Enamel marker board with tray or equal with lifetime warranty)
+- The whiteboard space in the laboratory is to be maximized and coordinated for optimized clarity of instruction.
+Locating on side walls is encouraged as appropriate to maximize coverage in overall design with projection locations.
+(Model: Claridge LCS Porcelain Enamel marker board with tray or equal with lifetime warranty)

 - Specified whiteboards shall be appropriate for the type of lab and not sensitive to chemicals/fumes when used within wet labs.

 - All newly installed, or renovated, fume hoods should be designed following current ANSI guidelines and shall be commissioned under a performance test following current ASHRAE Standards.

 - Fume hood location shall be designed away from doorways, high traffic areas, windows and not below or adjacent to supply/exhaust vents so the effectiveness of the hoods are not compromised due to airflow created by traffic patterns or other air flows.